 You've probably grown to think of LinkedIn's "resume on steroids" service as a way to market yourself to full-time employers, but it's also a great tool for freelancers.
 Once you build your profile, including a clear, professional headshot, and relevant keywords to grab potential clients' attention, you can start searching for freelance gigs by including the term "freelance" in your search terms.
 Better yet, use the service to network with connections at companies who might need your services, and lay the foundation for a personal introduction to the manager who hires contractors.

-Set up a profile and become a registered user, and Monster will send you listings to geared toward your specific needs or search their database of jobs.
+Set up a profile and become a registered user, and Monster will send you listings geared toward your specific needs, or you can search their database of jobs.
 To find freelance jobs, include keywords like "freelance" or "part-time" in your search criteria.
 Monster allows users to apply directly to jobs from the site.

 Use an App

 There are also apps you can use to find quick gig opportunities or to pitch your freelance services.
 Check out these money-making apps that will help you find a variety of opportunities.